dart-lang/language/accepted/future-releases/static-extension-methods/design-document.md

 ### Omitting Names For Local Extensions

 If an extension declaration is only used locally in a library, there is no need to worry about naming conflicts or overrides.
-In that case, then name identifier can be omitted.
+In that case, then name identifier can be omitted (hence the `<identifier>?` in the grammar above).

 Example: